gotlougit/phone_nums_reactnative/README.md

 This is a React Native project to build an app that allows users to use the UPI system to do a lookup of Indian mobile phone numbers.

-For more info, you can read [this blog post](https://gotlou.srht.site/phone-num-lookup.html).
+For more info on how this works, you can read [this blog post](https://gotlou.srht.site/phone-num-lookup.html).

 ## Usage